 Hepatitis C is an infection caused by the hepatitis C virus (HCV), which attacks liver cells and causes liver inflammation.
 The virus is mainly transmitted parenterally, especially through IV drug use or needlestick injuries in healthcare settings.
 Most patients are asymptomatic in the acute phase, but may develop fever, malaise, fatigue, or jaundice.
 Transition to chronic infections occurs in up to 85% of cases since asymptomatic patients are rarely diagnosed and treated.
 Chronic infection is associated with increased mortality due to cirrhosis and hepatocellular carcinoma.
 Suspicion of HCV infection due to exposure, clinical presentation, or elevated aminotransferase levels should be followed up with HCV antibody and HCV RNA testing to confirm the diagnosis.
-Acute HCV infection is treated with interferon-α, while a combination of two direct-acting antivirals (e.g., ledipasvir, sofosbuvir) is recommended in cases of chronic infection.
+HCV infection is treated with a combination of two direct-acting antivirals (e.g., ledipasvir, sofosbuvir).
 More than 90% of patients are cured with adequate treatment.